dosco/graphjin/website/posts/5-subscribe.md

 You can subscribe to a query and receive live updates whenever the result of the query changes.
 The query can be as large and nested as you need it to be.

 <mark>
-This is by far one of the coolest features of GraphJin and you'd be hardpressed to find similiar functionality elsewhere.
+This is by far one of the coolest features of GraphJin and you'd be hardpressed to find similar functionality elsewhere.
 </mark>

 #### TOC